homedao/docs/docs/whitepaper.md

 #### Staking RENT tokens and reserving properties

-As mentioned above, the foundation ensures that rental contracts in the "real world” are buffered from the protocol.
+As mentioned above, the foundation ensures that rental contracts in the "real world" are buffered from the protocol.
 However, in this section, we discuss what is happening at the protocol level when a tenant rents a HomeDAO property.
-So for the purposes of this section, "tenant” can be interpreted as "an agent that operates on the tenant’s behalf”.
+So for the purposes of this section, "tenant" can be interpreted as "an agent that operates on the tenant’s behalf".

 RENT tokens can be deposited into a pool, controlled by the protocol.
-This is called "staking”.
+This is called "staking".
 By doing so they receive [pool tokens](https://www.google.com/url?q=https://www.gemini.com/cryptopedia/liquidity-provider-amm-tokens&sa=D&source=editors&ust=1652294147589147&usg=AOvVaw15xpx58WgB8qDPoZikb3Yc) called sRENT.
 The protocol will start with just one common stake pool, however depending on regulatory requirements, other pools may be created, which may have additional KYC or other requirements in order to stake there.
 Properties will be associated with one pool only.

 Properties are represented in the protocol as a form of NFT, which contains the following values: